 For exposed metallic components, it is critical to test the potential for static charge buildup (as well as sparking, but that is a material composition issue).

 However, this is equally true for non-metallic parts.
 Non-metallic does not equal non-dissipative.
 You need to test the surface resistance of the material to ensure it is actually safe.
-According to IEC 60079-0, if the resistance is below 1 Gohm (109 ohms), the material is free of static charge risk.
+According to IEC 60079-0, if the resistance is below 1 Gohm (109 ohms) in specified conditions (moisture, etc.), the material is free of static charge risk.